Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 To be able to work in the three dimensional space that Blender uses, you must be able to change your viewpoint as well as the viewing direction of the scene.
-While we will describe the *3D View* window, most of the other windows have similar functions.
-For example, it is possible to translate and zoom a *Buttons* window and its panels.
+While we will describe the *3D View* editor, most of the other windows have similar functions.
+For example, it is possible to translate and zoom a Properties editor and its panels.

 .. tip:: Mouse Buttons and Numpad